m3dwards/parity-website/content/posts/2018-02-20_wir-bank-switzerland-an-inspiration-for-parity/index.md

-WIR Bank is a huge inspiration for Credex, we think that it should be replicated here in the West Midlands.
+WIR Bank is a huge inspiration for Parity, we think that it should be replicated here in the West Midlands.
 If we can establish a similar sized business credit network, zero interest credit would boost trade and provide a lifeline to businesses in recessions.
 We are working to develop our network and aim to launch in January 2019.